CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-Both these cases illustrate the benefit of supporting feature types and a feature hierarchy within the batch table.
+Both these cases illustrate the benefit of supporting feature types and a feature hierarchy within the Batch Table.

 ### Hierarchy

 The standard batch table may be extended to include a `HIERARCHY` object that defines a set of classes and a tree structure for class instances.

-Sample batch table:
+Sample Batch Table:

 ```json
 {